 - Bed frames or dressers in poor condition

-Pressboard and Low-Value Furniture
+Pressboard and Flat-Pack Furniture

 - Particleboard shelves